lvgl/lvgl/docs/overview/layer.md

 ## Order of creation

-By default, LVGL draws old objects on the background and new objects on the foreground.
+By default, LVGL draws new objects on top of old objects.

 For example, assume we added a button to a parent object named button1 and then another button named button2.
 Then button1 (with its child object(s)) will be in the background and can be covered by button2 and its children.